NikolayMurha/kicad-jlcpcb-importer/README.md

 ## Notes

-- This fork focuses on searching LCSC parts and importing KiCad libraries via easyeda2kicad.
+- This fork focuses on searching LCSC parts and managing KiCad library assignments with EasyEDA ComponentLoader for imports.
 - Fabrication (Gerber/CPL/BOM) features from the original tool are not included.

 ## python libraries